tillitis/tkey-sign-cli/README.md

 1. Compile your own signer and place it in `cmd/tkey-sign`.
 2. Change the path to the embedded signer in `cmd/tkey-sign/main.go`.
    Look for `go:embed...`.
+3. Change the `appName` directly under the `go:embed` to whatever your signer is called, so the agent reports this correctly with `--version`.
-3. Compute a new SHA-512 hash digest for your binary, typically by something like `sha512sum cmd/tkey-sign/signer.bin-v0.0.7` and put the resulting output in the file `signer.bin.sha512` at the top level.
+4. Compute a new SHA-512 hash digest for your binary, typically by something like `sha512sum cmd/tkey-sign/signer.bin-v0.0.7` and put the resulting output in the file `signer.bin.sha512` at the top level.
-4. `make` in the top level.
+5. `make` in the top level.

 If you want to use the `build.sh` and `build-podman.sh` scripts you have to change the `signer_version` variable and the URL used to clone